clk-project/clk/README.md

-Providing a bash script as a command is a very powerful way to take advantage of the `click-project` magic, but if you want to do more than a simple script of a few line of code, write it in python.
+Providing a bash script as a command is a very powerful way to take advantage of the `click-project` magic, but if you want to do more than a simple script of a few lines of code, *write it in python*.

 Let's first try to create the python equivalent of the cowsay script.